washimimizuku/tech-exercises/task-manager/README.md

 - killgroup {priority} - Kills all processes that have the given priority.
 Priority must be one of: [low, medium, high].
 - killall - Kills all processes.
 - quit - Quits the interactive shell.

+Note: The output of the processes will be logged on the file task_manager.log